-Besides Bran Castle, you will want to make sure to visit Peles Castle and Corvin Castle.
+Besides Bran Castle, you will want to make sure to visit Peles Castle, the beautiful Cluj Napoca, and Corvin Castle.
 Also referred to as Hunyadi Castle, Corvin Castle is a gothic-Renaissance structure in Hunedoara.
 The castle is considered one of the country’s seven wonders and one of the best places to visit in Romania.

 Some of the points of interest in this underrated travel destination include the Orno National Park, the Blue Nile Falls, and Lake Tana.
 The capital of Addis Ababa is located in the highland area that is adjacent to the Great Rift Valley.
 Above the city is Mount Entoto, which offers panoramic views from its eucalyptus-covered slopes.